apache/druid/docs/content/Deep-Storage.md

 S3 configuration parameters are

 ```
-com.metamx.aws.accessKey=<S3 access key>
+druid.s3.accessKey=<S3 access key>
-com.metamx.aws.secretKey=<S3 secret_key>
+druid.s3.secretKey=<S3 secret_key>
-druid.storage.s3.bucket=<bucket to store in>
+druid.storage.bucket=<bucket to store in>
-druid.storage.s3.baseKey=<base key prefix to use, i.e. what directory>
+druid.storage.baseKey=<base key prefix to use, i.e. what directory>
 ```

 ## HDFS

 As of 0.4.0, HDFS can be used for storage of segments as well.

-In order to use hdfs for deep storage, you need to set the following configuration on your realtime nodes.
+In order to use hdfs for deep storage, you need to set the following configuration on your real-time nodes.

 ```
-druid.storage.hdfs=true
+druid.storage.type=hdfs
-druid.storage.hdfs.storageDirectory=<directory for storing segments>
+druid.storage.storageDirectory=<directory for storing segments>
 ```

 If you are using the Hadoop indexer, set your output directory to be a location on Hadoop and it will work